 Wholesale Real Estate Deals Explained

-Of course, properties are not being sold in shrink wrap and delivered on a forklift truck.
-So, what is wholesale real estate?
-Essentially, what wholesale real estate means is that someone—a wholesaler—will make a deal on a property, often at a discounted price, then find a buyer for that property, someone who wants to pay more than the deal between the seller and the wholesaler.
+In reality, properties are not packaged and delivered on forklift trucks like shrink-wrapped goods.
+So, what exactly is wholesale real estate?
+Wholesale real estate refers to a process where a wholesaler negotiates a deal on a property, often at a discounted price, and then locates a buyer who is willing to pay more than the agreed-upon price between the seller and the wholesaler.

-What Are the Pros and Cons of Wholesale?
+What Are the Pros and Cons of Wholesale Real Estate Deals?

 - Be the principal buyer